VygantasPaul/divari/wp-content/plugins/product-code-for-woocommerce/readme.txt

 None to report as of the release version

 == Changelog ==

+1.4.6 04/06/24
+- Minor updates and edits
+- Assure compliance with WordPress 6.5
+- Assure compliance with WooCommerce 8.7.0

 1.4.5 11/30/23
 - Fixed Cross Site Scripting (XSS) vulnerability